-No. Here’s why: lots of people (even people who love cheese) have a sensitivity or allergy to dairy, which includes cheese.
+No. Lots of people have a sensitivity or allergy to dairy, which includes cheese.

 There are two main reasons some people respond poorly to cheese:

-- They’re intolerant to the lactose (milk sugar) in milk products
+- They’re intolerant to lactose (milk sugar) in milk products

-- They’re intolerant or allergic to casein (milk protein) found in dairy products
+- They’re intolerant or allergic to casein (a milk protein) found in dairy products

 Some people lack the necessary digestive enzymes to break down these sugars and proteins.

-If you can’t digest lactose or casein, you’re likely to experience some seriously unpleasant side-effects:
+If you can’t digest lactose or casein, you’re likely to experience some unpleasant side effects:

 - Metabolic issues